yann-ryan/annotator/README.md

 # Annotator

 Originally custom-built to annotate letters as part of my Folger Fellowship, I realised it might be useful as a simple general annotator for data, for example for machine learning labelling.
 I like using Google sheets because it records every change made in its history, plus multiple people can work on the same document.
 You can also manually make changes to the data - the annotator doesn't care.
+It has a graphic display telling you how many rows of data are labelled and yet to be labelled.

+It's also open source, and you can download and edit the source code as much as you like, adding in different buttons or notes fields, and so forth.

 While a demo is available here, I advise building your own version by cloning this repository and opening with R-Studio.